Technology, Innovation and Enterprise

 Dr A.D.
 Cosh

 The work in this area concerns corporate governance, corporate control and performance, takeovers and executive pay.
-New work examines the growing importance of cross-border mergers and acquisitions and the consequences for policy(L7).
-Another publication examines the impact of takeovers within the context of a model of corporate profitability(L14).
-A collection of key papers exploring all aspects of takeovers has been published in three volumes(L12).
+New international collaborative work examines the growing importance of cross-border mergers and acquisitions and the consequences for policy.

 Dr A.D.
 Cosh

 A major programme of work has been undertaken concerning the birth and growth of small and medium-sized enterprises and their role in innovation(L4).
 The findings of this work have been widely disseminated and have attracted the attention of Government departments and policy-makers.
 A major re-survey of 2500 firms has been undertaken and the findings will be available in the near future.
 The conceptual and technical problems of surveys of very small enterprises have been investigated on behalf of the European Commission.

 Work aiming to strengthen the theoretical base of empirical work on technological enterprise and innovation continued(L2,L5).

 Work on the causes and impact of Japanese acquisition of UK computer firms was completed(L16).